Maximum Green. Minimum Pain.

-Everything I had was invested in bringing beautiful, eco-friendly products to mainstream consumers.
-Yet, I had entrenched habits like taking preposterously long showers (consuming lots of water and energy in the process).
+Everything I owned at the time was invested in Vivavi and in our mission to bring beautiful, eco-friendly products to mainstream consumers.
+Yet, I possessed habits like taking preposterously long showers (consuming lots of water and energy in the process).
 I did my best thinking in the shower.
 I wasn’t about to give them up no matter how deep my fear and concerns ran about climate change and other ecological issues.
 Hypocritical?
 No denying it.

-Within a year that blog post became a radio show on Sirius Satellite Radio.
-Then it expanded into a reality TV show that I hosted for two years on Sundance Channel.
-I wrote books.
+Within a year that blog post became the basis for a daily radio show on Sirius Satellite Radio.
+Then I expanded it into a reality TV show that I produced and hosted for two years on Sundance Channel.
+I wrote two books.
 Had some killer spokesperson gigs.
 Went on the Martha Stewart Show.
-It took off.
+Had lunch with Robert Redford.
+It took off, and it was awesome.

-So I put everything in hibernation mode.
+So when Sundance Channel did not renew our TV show for a third season, I decided to put everything in hibernation mode.
 I closed Vivavi and took a hiatus from the Lazy E. I went to work for others and landed some fantastic stints running marketing for GoodGuide in San Francisco, launching Vine.com for Amazon and moving to Asheville to lead our city’s startup efforts in a very beautiful locale and a place that has sustainability deeply rooted in its culture, economy, and ethos.

-The time away from Lazy Environmentalist has again lit the fire in me.
-I’m excited to help people discover beautiful, innovative and affordable green products that easily fit into their lifestyles.
+The time away from Lazy Environmentalist has once again lit the fire in me and given me clarity.
+I’m hugely excited to help people discover beautiful, innovative and cost-effective green products that easily fit into their lifestyles.

 We believe that living well is congruent with living in balance with nature.
 That life is to be enjoyed.
 That guilt sucks.
 That together we can accomplish great things.
 And that increasing our consumption of green products is definitely part of the solution.

 Because if we enjoy going green in deeply satisfying ways – even if it’s the small stuff – then we’ll want to do it again and again.
-Forging these kinds of habits makes the difference.
+Fostering these kinds of habits really can make the difference.